Shattered Sun: History

 On February 5 of 2015, Shattered Sun announced they had been signed to Victory Records, along with the April 21 release date for their debut full length Hope within Hatred, and a lyric video for the title track from the album.
 Just two days later the band announced via social media they would be playing the 2015 New England Metal and Hardcore Festival.
 On February 17'th they announced that they would be touring North America with Testament and Exodus.

 On April 14, 2015, it was announced that Shattered Sun would be playing the entirety of the 2015 Rockstar Energy Drink Mayhem Festival, performing on the Victory Records stage.

 Shattered Sun accompanied Soulfly on their 2015 We Sold Our Souls To Metal tour.
 Soilwork also joined the tour.
 The tour was scheduled for a 27-concert trek that started on September 30 and ended in Albuquerque, NM on October 30.

-In late 2015, rhythm guitarist Daniel Trejo departed Shattered Sun, which left the band without any founding members.
+In 2018, rhythm guitarist Daniel Trejo departed Shattered Sun, which left the band without any founding members.

-In 2019 Shattered Sun released a new single and music video for “Shades of Melodie” and announced;
+In 2019, Shattered Sun released a new single and music video for “Shades of Melodie” and announced;

 "While SHATTERED SUN are in the midst of preparing for the release of their new, currently-untitled album, many aspects of recording and other requirements still need to be completed.
-As the band is currently working independently and without label assistance, they’ve turned to their dedicated fans to contribute to the finalization process with new album pre-orders and bundle purchases.
+As the band is currently working independently and without label assistance, they've turned to their dedicated fans to contribute to the finalization process with new album pre-orders and bundle purchases.
 100% of these funds will go towards the completion and release of the album, We are currently in the process of finishing our new album, as well as shopping for a new label home.
 We have decided not to wait – we’re ready to share our new single with all of you and introduce you to a new era of SHATTERED SUN."

-In March 2020 shattered Sun announced that they have signed with Hammerforged Records it will be releasing a new album in late 2020, they also released the first single "Until It Breaks" available on all streaming platforms and music video on YouTube.
+In March 2020, Shattered Sun announced that they have signed with Hammerforged Records and it will be releasing a new album in late 2020; they also released the first single "Until It Breaks" available on all streaming platforms and music video on YouTube.

-In 2021 vocalist Marcos Leal officially announced that he is doing vocals for Ill Nino while still being active in Shattered Sun and does vocals for both bands, until he left Shattered Sun in May 25, 2022.
-On the same day, Drew Gonzales takes over as the band's new lead singer.
+In 2021, lead vocalist Marcos Leal officially announced that he is doing vocals for Ill Nino while still being active in Shattered Sun.
+As of May 25, 2024, Shattered Sun has begun work on their upcoming new album.